Annaspella/robust-pca-rpress-assignment/README.md

 ## Contents

-- 📄 `report.pdf` — Full project report with theoretical background, simulations, and application.
+- 📄 `group7 - report_comments.pdf` — Full project report with theoretical background, simulations, and application.
 - 🧪 R scripts — Code for simulations, method implementation, and data analysis.
 - 📊 Plots — Visual comparisons of PRESS vs. R-PRESS and application results.
 - 📁 `data/` — (Optional) Folder containing datasets used in the project.